oracle/graal/docs/enterprise-overview/support.md

 | macOS 	| 11 (Big Sur), 12.4 (Monterey), 13.3 (Ventura)	| x64, AArch64	| [Installation Guide for macOS](../getting-started/graalvm-enterprise/macos.md) 	|
 | Microsoft Windows 	| Server 2016, 2019, 2022	| x64 	| [Installation Guide for Windows](../getting-started/graalvm-enterprise/windows.md) 	|

-## Technologies Support
+## Experimental Components

-Oracle GraalVM technologies are distributed as _supported_ or _experimental_.

-_Experimental_ technologies are those considered for future versions of Oracle GraalVM.
+Oracle GraalVM for JDK 21 includes some components that are considered experimental.
-They are not meant for use in production and are **not** supported by Oracle.
+These components are not meant for use in production and are not supported by Oracle.
+Some components are considered experimental on specific platforms.
-The development team welcomes feedback on experimental features, but users should be aware that experimental features may not be included in a final version, or may change significantly before being considered production-ready.
+The GraalVM team welcomes feedback on these components, but users should be aware that the components may not be included in a future release or may change significantly before being considered production-ready:

-The GraalVM JavaScript runtime (known as GraalJS) is _supported_ on all certified platforms.

-The Java on Truffle runtime (known as Espresso) is _supported_ on Linux x64 only, and _experimental_ on other certified platforms.
+* Java on Truffle (Espresso) is _supported_ on Linux x64 only and is experimental on other certified platforms.

-The GraalVM Python runtime (known as GraalPy) is _experimental_ on all certified platforms.
+* The GraalVM Python runtime (GraalPy) is _experimental_ on all certified platforms.

+## Deprecated Components

-The following technologies are deprecated and will be removed in Oracle GraalVM for JDK 23:
+The following components are deprecated and will be removed in Oracle GraalVM for JDK 23:
-* LLVM runtime
+* LLVM Runtime
-* LLVM toolchain
+* LLVM Toolchain
 * Node.js

+## Related Technologies

+Additional open source language runtimes designed for use with Oracle GraalVM for JDK 21 are available on [graalvm.org](https://www.graalvm.org/reference-manual/languages/).

 ## Licensing and Support

 Oracle GraalVM is licensed under [GraalVM Free Terms and Conditions (GFTC) including License for Early Adopter Versions](https://www.oracle.com/downloads/licenses/graal-free-license.html).
 Subject to the conditions in the license, including the License for Early Adopter Versions, the GFTC is intended to permit use by any user including commercial and production use.
 Redistribution is permitted as long as it is not for a fee.
 Oracle GraalVM is also free to use on Oracle Cloud Infrastructure.
 For more information about Oracle GraalVM licensing, see the [Oracle Java SE Licensing FAQ](https://www.oracle.com/java/technologies/javase/jdk-faqs.html#GraalVM-licensing).

 Oracle GraalVM is available as part of the [Oracle Java SE Subscription](https://www.oracle.com/java/java-se-subscription/) which includes 24x7x365 [Oracle premier support](https://www.oracle.com/support/premier/) and access to [My Oracle Support (MOS)](https://www.oracle.com/support/).

-Oracle GraalVM focuses on support for Java LTS releases for production deployments.
-See the [release calendar](../../release-notes/enterprise/oracle-graalvm-release-calendar.md) for more information.